gorlev98/ARModelShare/README.md

 ### Quick Start

 1. Create a Supabase project at [app.supabase.com](https://app.supabase.com/)
+2. Create two public storage buckets: `models` and `logos`
-2. Run the SQL schema from `supabase-schema.sql` in the SQL Editor
+3. Run the complete SQL schema from `supabase-schema.sql` in the SQL Editor
-3. Create a storage bucket named `models` (public)
 4. Enable Email/Password authentication
 5. Copy your Project URL and anon key from Project Settings > API
 6. Update `client/.env.local` with your Supabase credentials

+**Note**: The `supabase-schema.sql` file contains all database tables, RLS policies, and storage policies in one place.

 ## Installation